Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming

-With the conversion of notations above, one may see that our complexity bounds as presented in Theorems \ref{thm: suboptimality} and \ref{thm: second main theorem convex optimal rate} entail three potential advantages as summarized below: \begin{itemize} \item First, similar to Remark \ref{discussion in dimension on d}, the bounds provided in the said theorems also exhibit non-trivially better rates with dimensionality $d$ than \eqref{Eq: history bound further specialized}, now that, as mentioned above, $[\gamma(\X^{*,\epsilon})]^2$ therein grows polynomially with $d$ in general. \item Second, our results make use of the potential smoothness of the objective function to obtain sharper bounds.
-In the more adversarial case of $\mathcal L=0$, our derived complexity grows linearly with $\mathcal M^2$, leading to comparable rates to \eqref{Eq: history bound further specialized}.
+\begin{itemize} \item First, similar to Remark \ref{discussion in dimension on d}, the bounds provided in the said theorems also exhibit non-trivially better rates with dimensionality $d$ than \eqref{Eq: history bound further specialized for comparison} (and thus \eqref{Eq: history bound further specialized}) in general, due to the worst-case polynomial growth of $[\gamma(\X^{*,\epsilon})]^2$ with $d$. \item Second, our results make use of the potential smoothness of the objective function to obtain sharper bounds.
+In the more adversarial case of $\mathcal L=0$, our derived complexity grows linearly with $\mathcal M^2$, leading to comparable rates to \eqref{Eq: history bound further specialized for comparison} (and, thus, to \eqref{Eq: history bound further specialized}).
 Nonetheless, when $\mathcal L$ is more dominant than $\mathcal M$, our new complexity bounds become potentially more efficient.
 Particularly, in the more desirable case of $\mathcal M=0$ and $\epsilon$ is reasonably small, the rates in \eqref{thm 2 subopt} and \eqref{thm 2 subopt RSAA optimal GC probability} of our theorems above can be simplified into

-showing a region of parameters to allow SAA's sample complexity to be free from the impact of Lipschitz constants of $\nabla F_1$ and $F_2$. \item Third, our bounds in \eqref{thm 2 subopt} and \eqref{thm 2 subopt RSAA optimal GC probability} provide explicit dependence on the significance level $\beta$, while, in contrast, \eqref{Eq: history bound further specialized} carries a more opaque quantity $\rho$. \end{itemize} \end{remark}
+showing a region of parameters to allow SAA's sample complexity to be free from the impact of Lipschitz constants of $\nabla F_1$ and $F_2$. {In contrast, the benchmark results in \eqref{Eq: history bound further specialized} and \eqref{Eq: history bound further specialized for comparison} do not explicitly benefit from the presence (or dominance) of a component that admits Lipschitz continuous gradient in the objective function.} \item Third, our bounds in \eqref{thm 2 subopt} and \eqref{thm 2 subopt RSAA optimal GC probability} provide explicit dependence on the significance level $\beta$, while, in contrast, \eqref{Eq: history bound further specialized} carries a more opaque quantity $\rho$.
+Although further explications of \eqref{Eq: history bound further specialized} have been provided by \cite{oliveira2023sample}, stronger conditions on lighter tails are additionally stipulated therein. \item Last, while the benchmark result assumes a bounded feasible region, Theorems \ref{thm: suboptimality} and \ref{thm: second main theorem convex optimal rate} apply to scenarios where $\X$ is potentially unbounded. \end{itemize} \end{remark}